pylenin/purple-blue/content/posts/python-arithmetic-operators.md

 ---
 title: "Python Arithmetic Operators"
-description: "A simple article about various use cases of arithmetic operators in Python"
+description: "An article about various use cases of arithmetic operators with integers, floats and complex numbers in Python"
 date: 2019-06-26T22:21:42+02:00
-draft: true
+draft: false
 image: /img/arithmetic-operators/arithmetic-operators.png
 ---